Edgio/terraform-provider-edgecast/docs/data-sources/cps_countrycodes.md

 ### Optional

 - `name` (String) The name of a specific country.
-If provided, only that country will be present in `items`
+If provided, only that country will be present in `items`.

 ### Read-Only